School of Engineering

 Current Research and Scholarly InterestsHuman evolutionary genetics, mathematical models in evolution and genetics, mathematical phylogenetics, statistical and computational genetics, theoretical population genetics

-Cheriton Family Professor in the School of Engineering and Professor of Electrical Engineering
+Cheriton Family Professor and Professor of Electrical Engineering

 Current Research and Scholarly InterestsNext generation data centers

 Rodney H. Adams Professor in the School of Engineering

 BioRoth is one of the founders of the Hasso Plattner Institute of Design at Stanford (the d.school) and is active in its development: currently, he serves as Academic Director.
 His design interests include organizing and presenting workshops on creativity, group interactions, and the problem solving process.
 Formerly he researched the kinematics, dynamics, control, and design of computer controlled mechanical devices.
 In kinematics, he studied the mathematical theory of rigid body motions and its application to the design of machines.